 This next question might anger some Texans, but who needs a smoker when you have a crockpot?
-I know it's quite a large claim to say this rivals some of the best bbq pulled pork around but this crockpot pulled pork recipe has been converting people one by one.
-My amazing friend Abel from the Fat Burning man actually credits this recipe for our friendship.
+We know it's quite a large claim to say this rivals some of the best BBQ pulled pork around but this crockpot pulled pork recipe has been converting people one by one.

 Pair this crockpot pulled pork with the accompanying Beasty BBQ Sauce and you have a crowd favorite with minimal work.
-We actually make this recipe using 10 pound pork shoulders from Cook Pigs, and then freeze all the pulled pork for months.
-We use it to make sandwiches, soups, frittata's and loaded nachos (recipe in The Paleo Kitchen).
+We actually make this recipe using 10-pound pork shoulders using Cook Pigs Meats and then freeze all the pulled pork for months.
+We use it to make sandwiches, soups, frittatas and loaded nachos (recipe from The Paleo Kitchen).

-What is your favorite way to eat pulled pork.
-I personally like pairing mine with some of my favorite side dishes.
+What is your favorite way to eat pulled pork?
+We personally like pairing mine with some of our favorite side dishes.
 Here they are:

 CrockPot Pulled Pork

 - 1 tablespoon ground black pepper